gyng/ditherer/README.md

 ### Update

-There isn't a nice solution to this problem.
+I have not found a nice solution to this problem.
 Creating something like create-react-app's eject mechanism is not good enough as it's difficult to both maintain and avoid ejection in any sufficiently complex app.
 A hackish strategy around this is to add the boilerplate repo as an upstream remote in git, and cherry-pick commits or tags into your application.

     git remote add upstream git@github.com:gyng/jsapp-boilerplate.git
     git fetch